SyndiShanX/IW-RTM-Tool/README.md

 ## Compiling from Source

-* Use [Git](https://git-scm.com/download/win) to clone the Repo (Sometimes Downlaoding the Zip from Github has missing Files) `git clone https://github.com/SyndiShanX/IW-RTM-Tool.git`
+* Use [Git](https://git-scm.com/download/win) to clone the Repo (Sometimes Downloading the Zip from Github has Missing Files) `git clone https://github.com/SyndiShanX/IW-RTM-Tool.git`
 * Open the Solution in Visual Studio 2022
 * Click Build > Build Solution from the Top Bar